 Under the guidance of Mr Weir, Mr Irwin and Mr McKernan, the Maths club continues to be enjoyed by a number of pupils from all year groups.
 There are a range of activities on offer:

-Throughout the year the Maths department offer extra revision classes for students who need support in their class work, homework, internal assessments or external exams.
+The Maths department offer extra revision classes throughout the year for targeted students and those who require support in their class work, homework, internal assessments or external exams.

-As part of our Numeracy Strategy the Maths department have set up a Numeracy Programme for targeted year 8 students.
-During the numeracy programme students get one to one assistance with numeracy.
-Students are partnered by some of our year 12 prefects and the programme is monitored and supervised carefully by the Head of Department.
-The programme takes place during term 2 of year 8.
+A Numeracy Programme is held for some of our year 8 students.
+During this programme student get one to one assistance with numeracy.
+Students are partnered by some of our year 11 or 12 pupils and the programme is closely monitored and supervised by staff.
+The programme normally takes place during term 2.

 The Essential Skills qualification is offered to pupils in addition to GCSE Maths in year 12.
 We have been working closely with the Southern Regional College to deliver the level 2 qualification to some of our year 12.
 Due to its success at Brownlow this model was offered to a number of other schools during the academic year.
 Essential Skills are nationally accredited qualifications available throughout Northern Ireland and are available at the following levels:

 • Level 1 and 2 Application of Number

 Essential skills tasks are designed to be relevant and interesting.
 The essential skills qualifications aim to reward and motivate learners and improve students’ opportunities.

 The Intermediate competition is for the top year 11 and 12 pupils and the Junior competition is for the top year 8 and 9 pupils, usually taking place in February and May.
 The competition is organised through the University of Leeds with the aim of promoting thinking and problem solving skills and mathematical reasoning.
 Certificates are awarded to the best pupils.

 The KS2-KS3 CPD Transition Project in Literacy and Numeracy (DE)